 Being recently divorced can be difficult to come to terms with.
 You might even still feel like you’re married in some ways, and this can make it difficult to move on with your love life.
-If you’re having trouble getting over your ex-spouse, then you need to figure out ways that you can start to move past what is holding you up.
-Take a look at the following seven things that divorced women can do to move past their marriage healthily.
+If you’re having trouble getting over your ex-spouse, you need to figure out how you can start to move past what is holding you up.
+Please look at the following seven things that divorced women can do to move past their marriage healthily.
 It should help you to take important steps toward healing.

 Even if you don’t decide to speak to a therapist, it will be beneficial to talk to close friends and family.
 Don’t shy away from talking to people about things that might be bothering you.
 Sometimes venting or opening up about an issue can help you move on.
 You can’t just bottle things up inside.
-If you hold in your emotions, then you’re going to be prevented from being able to move past your marriage.
+If you hold in your emotions, you’re going to be prevented from moving past your marriage.

 It can also be problematic to have things around your house that constantly remind you of your ex-spouse.
 If you see his clothes in the closet, then that’s going to bring back memories.
 Even photos on the wall can take you to a very dark and emotional place.
 You might want to get rid of these reminders to save yourself some emotional trauma.